Digital camera: Compacts

 Compact cameras are intended to be portable (pocketable) and are particularly suitable for casual "snapshots".
+Point-and-shoot cameras usually fall under this category.

 Many incorporate a retractable lens assembly that provides optical zoom.
-In most models, an auto actuating lens cover protects the lens from elements.
+In most models, an auto-actuating lens cover protects the lens from elements.
 Most ruggedized or water-resistant models do not retract, and most with superzoom capability do not retract fully.

 Compact cameras are usually designed to be easy to use.
 Almost all include an automatic mode, or "auto mode", which automatically makes all camera settings for the user.
 Some also have manual controls.
-Compact digital cameras typically contain a small sensor which trades-off picture quality for compactness and simplicity; images can usually only be stored using lossy compression (JPEG).
+Compact digital cameras typically contain a small sensor that trades-off picture quality for compactness and simplicity; images can usually only be stored using lossy compression (JPEG).
 Most have a built-in flash usually of low power, sufficient for nearby subjects.
-A few high end compact digital cameras have a hotshoe for connecting to an external flash.
+A few high-end compact digital cameras have a hot shoe for connecting to an external flash.
 Live preview is almost always used to frame the photo on an integrated LCD.
 In addition to being able to take still photographs almost all compact cameras have the ability to record video.

 Compacts often have macro capability and zoom lenses, but the zoom range (up to 30x) is generally enough for candid photography but less than is available on bridge cameras (more than 60x), or the interchangeable lenses of DSLR cameras available at a much higher cost.
 Autofocus systems in compact digital cameras generally are based on a contrast-detection methodology using the image data from the live preview feed of the main imager.
 Some compact digital cameras use a hybrid autofocus system similar to what is commonly available on DSLRs.

 Typically, compact digital cameras incorporate a nearly silent leaf shutter into the lens but play a simulated camera sound for skeuomorphic purposes.

-For low cost and small size, these cameras typically use image sensor formats with a diagonal between 6 and 11 mm, corresponding to a crop factor between 7 and 4.
+For low cost and small size, the cameras typically use image sensor formats with a diagonal between 6 and 11 mm, corresponding to a crop factor between 7 and 4.
 This gives them weaker low-light performance, greater depth of field, generally closer focusing ability, and smaller components than cameras using larger sensors.
-Some cameras use a larger sensor including, at the high end, a pricey full-frame sensor compact camera, such as Sony Cyber-shot DSC-RX1, but have capability near that of a DSLR.
+Some cameras use a larger sensor including, at the high end, a pricey full-frame sensor compact camera, such as Sony Cyber-shot DSC-RX1, but have the capability near that of a DSLR.

 A variety of additional features are available depending on the model of the camera.
 Such features include GPS, compass, barometers and altimeters.

-Starting in 2011, some compact digital cameras can take 3D still photos.
-These 3D compact stereo cameras can capture 3D panoramic photos with dual lens or even single lens for play back on a 3D TV.
+Starting in 2010, some compact digital cameras can take 3D still photos.
+These 3D compact stereo cameras are able to capture 3D panoramic photos with dual lens or even a single lens for playback on a 3D TV.

 In 2013, Sony released two add-on camera models without display, to be used with a smartphone or tablet, controlled by a mobile application via WiFi.